Generic Name: hyoscyamine sulfate

 Oscimin Tablet Dosage and Administration

-Usual dosage: Adults and children over 12 years of age: 1 to 2 tablets orally three or four times a day, thirty minutes to one hour before meals and at bedtime, the dosage being adjusted as needed and tolerated.
+Adults and adolescents 12 years of age and older: 1 to 2 tablets orally three or four times a day, thirty minutes to one hour before meals and at bedtime.
+Dosage may be increased to every four hours as needed.
+Do not exceed 12 tablets in 24 hours.

 How is Oscimin Tablet Supplied